youqueue/YouQueue/README.md

 ### App Description
 Allows users to collaboratively add songs from Apple Music to a single song queue.
-Users can vote to move songs around the queue and even vote to remove them.
+Users can vote to move songs around the queue.
 The Music will play out of the host, or "DJ", device.

 ### App Idea Evaluation
 - Mobile: This app is necessary for mobile because it utilizes quick access to music through Apple music and